dwl38/MPhil-Scientific-Computing/WA-2/README.md

 ---

-In my case, I selected the dataset for defected graphene with water interfaces (for no particular reason beyond simple curiosity).
+In my case, I selected the dataset for (up to) one molecule of NaCl dissolved in water, for no particular reason beyond simple curiosity.

 ---